 If you have been contributing to the Public Service Pension Plan, you will have an entitlement when you leave the Public Service.
 Consult the Pension Calculator to estimate your future pension benefits.

 If you leave the Public Service with an immediate pension, you may opt to continue your coverage under the Public Service Health Care Plan (PSHCP).
-See Health Care Plan at a Glance What Happens to my coverage when I retire or otherwise leave the Public Service?
+See Public Service Health Care Plan FAQ's What Happens to my coverage when I retire or otherwise leave the Public Service?
 Otherwise, coverage will stop at the end of the month following the month of your last contribution payment.
 Your Compensation Advisor can help you with the details.

 Coverage under your Dental Care Plan ceases on termination of employment.
 However for certain treatments begun before termination, coverage will remain in force if the treatment is completed within 31 calendar days of termination of employment.
 If you are leaving the Public Service with an immediate pension, you may join the Pensioners' Dental Services Plan.